 Some people may think that cleaning and flossing their teeth when they have braces is a near impossible task.
-But, learning how to properly thread and floss will make all the difference for your dental hygiene.
+But, learning how to thread properly and floss will make all the difference for your dental hygiene.

-Below is a step-by-step guide to help you rid your mouth of any left over food and plaque building up between the gaps in your teeth.
+Below is a step-by-step guide to help you rid your mouth of any leftover food and plaque building up between the gaps in your teeth.

 How to Floss When You Have Braces

-- First, grab the floss so that one end is peaking a couple of inches through the grip of your thumb and index finger
+- First, grab the floss so that one end is peaking a couple of inches through the grip of your thumb and index finger.

 - Now, wind each end of the floss around each of your index fingers

-- Repeat steps 1- 7 for each tooth
+- Repeat steps 1- 7 for each tooth.

 Using a Pixter